hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 well, digital credentials are even easier to forge than paper credentials when they are to be verified by a human, and we want to discourage using digital credentials in that way.

-Second, having each issuer provide pixel-perfect layout guidance to Aries agents that supports a responsive user interface on a wide range of devices (laptops, tablets and thousands of mobile phones) is extraordinarily complex.
+* Second, having each issuer provide pixel-perfect layout guidance to Aries agents that supports a responsive user interface on a wide range of devices (laptops, tablets and thousands of mobile phones) is extraordinarily complex.
 Further, a wallet wanting to provide a consistent, helpful user experience will be severely hampered by displaying credentials with many (perhaps hundreds) of completely different credential layouts and styles.

-Instead, the guidance in this RFC and the [Aries RFC 0756: The Aries Credential Branding Style Guide] gives the issuer a few ways to brand their credentials, and holder/verifier apps the latitude to use those issuer-provided elements in a consistent for all issuers and credentials.
+Instead, the guidance in this RFC and the [RFC0756 OCA for Aries Style Guide] gives the issuer a few ways to brand their credentials, and holder/verifier apps information on how to use those issuer-provided elements in a consistent for all issuers and all credentials.

 #### OCA Issuer Tools